Where to Find Snow Day Food and Drink Specials Around DC

 901 4th St., NW

-Dig into $15 pizzas paired with a half-off appetizers (fried porcini risotto, anyone?).
+Dig into $15 pizzas paired with half-off fried appetizers.
 Round out your meal with drinks from the eatery’s extended happy hour menu.

 Ser